ktangsali/physicsnemo-sym/docs/user_guide/basics/lid_driven_cavity_flow.rst

 Monitor Node
 ^^^^^^^^^^^^^

-Modulus Sym allows you to monitor desired quantities by plotting them every fixed number of iterations in Tensorboard as the simulation progresses, and analyze convergence based on the relative changes in the monitored quantities.
+PhysicsNeMo Sym allows you to monitor desired quantities by plotting them every fixed number of iterations in Tensorboard as the simulation progresses, and analyze convergence based on the relative changes in the monitored quantities.
 A ``PointwiseMonitor`` can be used to create such an